 L3Harris Helps Restore Communications in the Bahamas Following Hurricane

 On September 4, L3Harris Communication Systems' SATCOM business received a call from industry peer and friend Obie Johnson.
-Johnson is the chief executive officer of CopaSAT, LLC, a satellite equipment and network services company based in Tampa, Fla.
+Johnson is the chief executive officer of CopaSAT, LLC, a satellite equipment and network services company based in Tampa, Florida.

 Johnson was organizing relief efforts to some of the hardest-hit islands of the Bahamas affected by Hurricane Dorian.
 Employees across the Global Communications Systems sector, including engineering, product test and shipping logistics teams, sprang into action.
-They quickly and diligently obtained, tested and shipped a 1.8 meter satellite terminal to the Yacht Frigate in Stuart, Fla. for transport to the Bahamas the following day.
+They quickly and diligently obtained, tested and shipped a 1.8 meter satellite terminal to the Yacht Frigate in Stuart, Florida for transport to the Bahamas the following day.